Neural quantum kernels: training quantum kernels with quantum neural networks: Neural embedding quantum kernels

 where $E$ denotes an entangling operation, such as a cascade of $\mathrm{CNOT}$ or $\mathrm{CZ}$ gates, among other possibilities.
 It is worth noting that the training is conducted for a single-qubit QNN and does not explicitly consider entanglement.
-Nevertheless, we will present numerical results demonstrating that this training alone is sufficient to select parameters for constructing a customized multi-qubit kernel tailored to a specific task.
+Nevertheless, we will present numerical results demonstrating that this training alone is sufficient to select parameters for constructing a customized multi-qubit EQK tailored to a specific task.
+Remarkably, the training of the single-qubit QNN could be executed on a classical computer, and subsequently, the derived parameters could be utilized to construct a potent kernel on a quantum computer.

 Certainly, one can combine both the $n$-to-$n$ and the $1$-to-$n$ architectures and generalize it to $n$-to-$m \cdot n$, where $m$ represents some integer.
 In this scenario, an $n$-qubit QNN is trained and utilized to implement the same design as in the $1$-to-$n$ construction.
 However, in this case, each qubit of the QNN is embedded into $m$ qubits, introducing entanglement between layers.